Pre-trial Release for Crimes in Pasco County, FL

 - If the victim and the defendant have children in common, at the request of the defendant, the court may designate an appropriate third person to contact the victim for the sole purpose of facilitating the defendant’s contact with the children.

 - However, this subparagraph does not prohibit an attorney for the defendant, consistent with the rules regulating The Florida Bar, from communicating with any person protected by the “no contact” order for lawful purposes

 - Having physical or violent contact with the victim or other named person or his or her property.

 - Being within 500 feet of the victim’s or other person’s residence, even if the defendant and the victim or other named person share the residence.

-- Being within 500 feet of the victim’s or other named person’s vehicle, place of employment, or a specified place frequented regularly by such person.
+- Being within 500 feet of the victim’s or other named person’s vehicle, place of employment or a specified place frequented regularly by such person.

-If a child was a witness to the act of domestic violence, yo might also receive a visit from the Pasco Sheriff’s Office Child Protective Investigation Division.
+If a child was a witness to the act of domestic violence, you might also receive a visit from the Pasco Sheriff’s Office Child Protective Investigation Division.
 The Child Protective Investigator (often called the CPI) might ask you to sign a parent information form, talk to your child, or take a picture of your child.